brittonbaird/project2_Revature/README.md

 * Add feature to prevent overlapping trips
 * Add Cucumber testing with Selenium
 ## Getting Started
-   Create a new folder
+* Create a new folder
-   In that folder use git Bash and enter - git clone https://github.com/brittonbaird/project2_Revature.git Switch to command line and navigate to the project Once there type - mvn package
+* In that folder use git Bash and enter - git clone https://github.com/brittonbaird/project2_Revature.git

 ## Usage
 Use this application for tracking simple travel plans and logging them to one location